Create a connection in Anaplan Data Orchestrator to import data from Snowflake. Then use the connection to extract data and create a source dataset.

 - Select Snowflake and then select Next.

-If you can't find the connector, enter a search term in the Find... field. - On the Connection details page, enter these details and select Next:
+If you can't find the connector, enter a search term in the Find... field. - On the Connection details page, enter a Name and Description for your connection, then select Next.

 Extract data from a Snowflake connection